Chart Color Schemes

 Population growth drivers in Flinders Park are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Flinders Park's population is estimated at around 6,231 as of Feb 2026.
-This reflects an increase of 742 people (13.5%) since the 2021 Census, which reported a population of 5,489 people.
-The change is inferred from the resident population of 5,950 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 84 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,939 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's 13.5% growth since the 2021 census exceeded the state (9.0%) and Greater Adelaide, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 50.0% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since May 2026, the suburb of Flinders Park's population is estimated at around 5,586.
+This reflects an increase of 97 people (1.8%) since the 2021 Census, which reported a population of 5,489 people.
+The change is inferred from the resident population of 5,545, estimated by AreaSearch following examination of the latest ERP data release by the ABS on June 2025, and an additional 88 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,634 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 50.0% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.

 Frequently Asked Questions - Population